Robert Walter Storr Scholarship - Joan Meats Pipe / Organ Scholarship

 Robert Walter Storr Scholarship

-The Robert Walter Storr Music Bursary was established in the early 1990s following a substantial bequest received from the Estate of the Late Robert Walter Storr (ON 1938).
+The Robert Walter Storr Music Scholarship was established in the early 1990s following a substantial bequest received from the Estate of the Late Robert Walter Storr (ON 1938).

-The Robert Walter Storr Bursary, typifies the spirit of philanthropic generosity at Newington that is now sustained by our Founders Society members and current Donors.
+The Robert Walter Storr Scholarship, typifies the spirit of philanthropic generosity at Newington that is now sustained by our Founders Society members and current Donors.
 The College is grateful for their ongoing support.